Roca d'en Pep

 Can I dive Roca d'en Pep and Tres Barres in one dive?

-Yes.
 The two rock bars sit roughly 8 metres apart.
-Divers with good air management and basic orientation can cross the gap and explore both formations on a single tank.
-Your guide will judge whether conditions and group experience allow it.
+Divers with good air management can cross the gap and explore both formations on a single tank.
+Your guide will judge whether conditions and the group's experience allow the crossing.

 Is Roca d'en Pep suitable for beginner divers?

 The site is described as suitable for all levels.
-Shallow sections start at 4 metres, giving recently certified divers a comfortable rock bar experience.
-The deeper areas toward 22 metres are better reserved for divers with more experience and solid air management.
+The shallowest sections start at 4 metres, comfortable for recently certified Open Water divers.
+Deeper areas toward 22 metres reward more experienced divers with additional rock formations to explore.

 What marine life will I see at Roca d'en Pep?